Back to Blog

 Daniel Levitin, the author of ‘The Organized Mind: Thinking Straight in the Age of Information Overload,’ states that “we’ve created more information in the past few years than in all of human history before us.”
 You’d think that more information is better, but unfortunately, when there are too many options, inaction rears its head.
 It’s a paradox of choice.

-You’ve seen the clients who keep changing their routine every few weeks.
-And you know the ones that aren’t doing it to push through a plateau.
+You’ve seen clients who keep changing their routine every few weeks: you know that they’re not going to see long-term improvements.
+But how do you communicate that to them?

-Constantly being presented with the new and exciting way to get perfect results means that many people find it challenging to maintain enough consistency to reach their goals.
+Constantly being presented with new and exciting ways to get perfect results means that many people find it challenging to maintain enough consistency to reach their goals.

-Just think about the kinds of questions you had starting out; “Is a full-body split or body-part split best for gaining muscle?”, “Should I eat six small meals or do intermittent fasting to lose body fat?”
+Just think about the kinds of questions you hear from your members practically every day: “Is a full-body split or body-part split best for gaining muscle?”, “Should I eat six small meals or do intermittent fasting to lose body fat?”
 “What about getting a pump?”
 “Are carbs at night okay?”.
-A quick google search of “what’s the best workout program?” returns over two hundred and eighty million results – many of which offer conflicting advice.

 The Customer